 1. Hair Color and Type

-Several overlapping genes for both the human and Neanderthal population are linked to both blonde and dark hair.
-It appears that Neanderthals were as varied in skin tone and hair tone as modern day humans and it is impossible to identify the presence of an archaic genome by observing a current human’s hair or skin color.
+Several overlapping genes for both the human and Neanderthal populations are linked to both blonde and dark hair.
+It appears that Neanderthals were as varied in skin tone and hair tone as modern-day humans, and it is impossible to identify the presence of an archaic genome by observing a current human’s hair or skin color.
 The formation of hair, which largely involves the production of keratin, is influenced by archaic genes.
 Two primary conditions remain in humans from our Neanderthal ancestors:

 - Actinic Keratosis is caused by damage from exposure to ultraviolet light.
 This is a pre-cancerous condition and causes scaly bumps on a person’s skin surface.
 If left untreated, this skin lesion may develop into Squamous Cell Carcinoma.